 Gov. Ron DeSantis officially signed the Parental Rights in Education bill into law on Monday.
-The bill, which critics have dubbed the “Don’t Say Gay” bill prevents the teaching of an overly sexualized curriculum in schools for grades kindergarten through third grade.
+The bill, which critics have dubbed the “Don’t Say Gay” bill prevents the teaching of what the state refers to as sexualized curriculum in schools for grades kindergarten through third grade.

-The bill, which has been the source of a nationwide conversation, grandstanding, and misinformation, easily passed through the Florida legislature, clearing the House 69 to 47 and the Senate by a margin of 22 to 17.
+The bill, which has been the source of a nationwide conversation, passed through the Florida legislature, clearing the House 69 to 47 and the Senate by a margin of 22 to 17.

 “The bill takes three main steps: first, the bill prohibits classrooms instruction about sexuality or things like transgender in kindergarten through third grade classrooms, and after third grade, those curriculums need to be age-appropriate.
 Second, the bill ensures that at the beginning of every school year, parents will be notified about healthcare services offered at the school, with the right to decline any service offered.
 And finally, this bill ensures that whenever a questionnaire or health screening is given to our young students, parents receive it first and give permission to the school to give it to their child,” said DeSantis

 Florida Republicans expressed frustration over the widespread depiction of the bill across various media platforms.
 The nickname “Don’t Say Gay,” lawmakers claim, instills the notion that the measure extends far beyond its actual reach.